AraBlocks/ara-contracts/README.md

   - `job`
     - `jobId` - The `jobId` of the job to allocate for
     - `farmers` - The Ethereum addresses of the farmers to reward
-    - `rewards` - The reward amounts in Ara tokens to respectively split amongst `farmers`
+    - `rewards` - The reward amounts in Ara tokens to split amongst `farmers`, respectively

 ```js
 const jobId = '0x7dc039cfb220029c371d0f4aabf4a956ed0062d66c447df7b4595d7e11187271'